Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 1. Writing poetry

 Even if you have not been a creative type in the past, this is a great time to branch out and stimulate the left side of your brain by writing poetry.
 Keep a pretty notebook wherever you and the kids tend to be most often.
 At first you may just have one sentence spring to mind in your poem; jot it down and keep the poem at the back of your mind.
-Add to it over time bit by bit as more inspiration strikes.
+Add to your notebook over time bit by bit as more inspiration strikes.

 2. Learn something new from a book